rhbvkleef/salt/README.md

 ## License

-This project uses The [unilicense](LICENSE).
+This project uses The [unlicense](LICENSE).
 This essentially means you are free to do anything with it.
 It is, however, highly appreciated if you make your salt states publicly available.
 This helps people new to salt learn it!
 (Let me know if you do!)